 …OK so partially DIY.
 I got a pre-made PCB from ebay.

-I used a big die-cast aluminium box.
-Used a centre punch, scribe and combination square (later realised the box itself was not square).
+I based the project around a big die-cast aluminium box.
+To mark it, I used a centre punch, scribe and combination square.
+I later realised the box itself was not square, so my measurements were slightly off – no big deal, though.

 Anyway, it turned out well.
 Untested in the new form, yet – the bare boards work well though.

 I used a few bridge rectifiers with a dual-pole transformer, big electrolytic caps with a couple of ceramic filters.
-LM7906 and LM7806 for + and - 6V rails, which is too much voltage for consumer line level operation.
+LM7906 and LM7806 for + and - 6V rails, which is too much voltage for consumer line level operation – it results in some pretty bad transients on power on which could damage an amplifier. +/- 3V is probably better, with some kind of soft-start.

 This amplifier, unfortunately, references everything to mains earth – the input signal, output and power supply.
 Worse, the signals and output go directly through the power supply.
 This flipping circuit board, Jen.
 Some chump has run the data lines right through the power supply.
 Amateur hour!
 I’ve got tears in my eyes!